hypercore-protocol/hypercore-protocol/README.md

   onremoteopen (discoveryKey) { } // function called when the remote stream opens a feed you have not }
 ```

+#### `stream.on('remoteopen', discoveryKey)`

+Emitted when the remote opens a feed you have not opened.
+Also calls `stream.handlers.onremoteopen(discoveryKey)`

+#### `stream.on('timeout')`

+Emitted when the stream times out.
+Per default a timeout triggers a destruction of the stream, unless you disable timeout handling in the constructor.

+#### `stream.setTimeout(ms, ontimeout)`

+Set a stream timeout.

+#### `stream.setKeepAlive(ms)`

+Send a keep alive ping every ms, if no other message has been sent.
+This is enabled per default every timeout / 2 ms unless you disable timeout handling in the constructor.

 #### `stream.remotePublicKey`